HorstBaerbel/GBA-image-tools/README.md

 * [gimppalette555](src/gimppalette555.cpp) - Generate the file [GBA.gpl](GBA.gpl) for using / editing / painting with GBA colors in Gimp.
 * [hex2gba](src/hex2gba.cpp) - Convert a RGB888 color to GBA RGB555 / BGR555 high-color format.
 * [img2h](src/img2h.cpp) - Convert / compress a (list of) image(s) that can be read with [ImageMagick](https://imagemagick.org/index.php) to a .h / .c file to compile them into your program.
 Can convert images to a tile- or sprite-compatible format ("1D mapping" order) and compress them with RLE or LZ77.
 Suitable to compress small image sequences too.
 Documentation is [here](img2h.md).
 * [vid2h](src/vid2h.cpp) - Convert / compress a a video that can be read with [FFmpeg](https://www.ffmpeg.org/) to a .h / .c file to compile them into your program.
-Can convert images to a tile- or sprite-compatible format ("1D mapping" order) and compresses them using intra-frame techniques and RLE, LZ77 or DXT.
+Can convert images to a tile- or sprite-compatible format ("1D mapping" order) and compresses them using intra- and inter-frame techniques and RLE, LZ77 or DXT.
 Documentation is [here](vid2h.md).

 If you find a bug or make an improvement your pull requests are appreciated.